AviiNL/EloniFrameWork/README.md

 - sqlite3

 ##### Compiler
-This library is created by the c++11 standards.
+This library is created using the c++11 standards.

 ### Installation